MicrosoftDocs/appcenter-docs/docs/diagnostics/limitations.md

 ## Crashes

-- You can only add one binary and one text attachment to a crash report.
 - Android React Native source maps are not supported.
 - App Center only accepts up to 60 crashes per minute per unique app.
-We will not ingest any crashes that exceed this limit.
+We will not ingest or process any crashes that exceed this limit.

 ## Handled Errors